SEO Research

 What a strong output looks like

-- their mobile flow is cleaner, so responsive UX deserves explicit work, not cleanup at the end
+• Their mobile flow is cleaner, so responsive UX deserves explicit work, not just cleanup at the end.

 A practical redesign priority order

-- Upgrade visual design on top of those decisions
+5. Upgrade visual design on top of those decisions.

-That order reduces the chance of a beautiful redesign that still underperforms.
+This order reduces the risk of a beautiful redesign that still underperforms.

 Redesigns should not begin with envy.